✅ Golden Circle – Þingvellir National Park, Gullfoss waterfall, Geysir geothermal area, Kerid crater, Faxi waterfall, and Efstidalur dairy farm

 A stunning volcanic crater with a lake in the middle which formed in an eruption 3,000 years ago.
 Some believe that it was formed in a vast explosion.
 The more likely theory is that the volcanic cone collapsed into its own magma chamber after the eruption finished.
 Kerið is the perfect location to learn more about Icelandic geological history and observe a mind-blowing natural wonder.

-This is the last stop of the tour before returning back to Reykjavík around 6 pm.
-Use your free time in the evening to explore the city.
+Vík is the final stop of the tour before returning back to Reykjavík around 7 pm.
+Use your free time to explore the city or do the Northern Lights tour.

 If you arrived late on day 1, you can use this last day for a relaxing morning at the Blue Lagoon before heading back to the airport.